Guide to Effective Recruitment

 Technological change has made both employers and potential hires more accessible to each other.
 Active networking and social media means information is more readily available – and it affects both the way you recruit, and the way you should promote your workplace.

 For recruitment agencies and departments, the pressure is on to use data to develop more targeted and insightful recruitment processes.
-For your brand, using social media as a window into your culture and can be a vital step in attracting like-minded people.
+For your brand, using social media as a window into your culture can be a vital step in attracting like-minded people.

 3. Candidate attraction